SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 For this topic I want to talk about an interesting job which is to become a traveling vlogger.

-In bilibili---a video-sharing website, I have seen many video uploaders travel around around China, some even around the world, and take videos to share their daily life.
+In bilibili---a video-sharing website, I have seen many video uploaders travel around China, some even around the world, and take videos to share their daily life.
 I think it's pretty exciting and cool.

 However, it's not easy to become a traveling vlogger.
 You have to acquire many skills.
-Firstly you have to use simple equipments to sleep and cook since it's impossible for you to take all kinds items along with you.
-And you need to adapt all kinds of harsh natural environments.
+Firstly you have to utilise simple equipments to sleep and cook since it's impossible for you to take all kinds of items along with you.
+And you need to adapt all sorts of harsh natural environments.
 Whether it's freezing cold or scorching hot, you have to go ahead.
-What's more, you need learn how to take videos and how to edit videos such as adding subtitles(字幕) and backgroung music into the videos.
+What's more, you need to learn how to take videos and how to edit videos such as adding subtitles(字幕) and background music into them.

 As for the reasons why I want to become a traveling vlogger, here are some points.
 First of all, through traveling, you can broaden your horizon, appreciate a lot of majestic sceneries and experience various customs and cultures in different places.
 And comparied with 9 to 5 workers, you are free and you can escape from the restrictions from the environment.
-And if your videos are of good quality, you can gain a lot of followers and then you don't have to worry about the economic income.
+And if your videos are of good quality, you can gain a lot of followers and then you can make both ends meet and even save some money.

 ### 9. Describe the game you enjoyed playing when you were younger($*$)